firefly-oss/common-platform-security-center/README.md

 Return enriched session to client
 ```

-**Note:** If downstream services are not available, the Security Center will:
+**Note:** If downstream services are not available:
-- Use fallback data for customer info
+- **customer-mgmt**: Authentication will fail (required for user-to-party mapping)
-- Return empty contracts list
+- **contract-mgmt, product-mgmt, reference-master-data**: Session enrichment will fail
-- Still create a valid session with IDP tokens
+- **No fallback data**: All errors propagate to the client with clear error messages

-This ensures authentication works even if enrichment services are temporarily unavailable.
+This ensures data consistency and prevents sessions with invalid or placeholder data.

 ---